unplugstudio/mezzanine-boilerplate/README.md

 ## Overview

-The current version of the boilerplate is 1.5, it makes use of the following technology stack:
+The current version of the boilerplate is 1.6, it makes use of the following technology stack:

-- Python 2.7
+- Python 2.7 (though Python 3 should work too)
 - Django 1.8 (we're sticking to a LTS version)
 - Mezzanine 4.2
+- Webpack 2
-- Javascript (ES5)
+- Javascript (ES6)
 - Sass

 Make sure you're using the correct version of the boilerplate for each project!
-You can use explore the tags in this repository to look for the one that matches your project.
+You can explore the tags in this repository to look for the one that matches your project.

 ## Quickstart